-WE are THE Wampanoag Tribe of Plymouth Indians known Present-day as the Herring Pond Wampanoag Tribe, also identified in historical documents as Patuxet, Comassakumkanit, The Herring Pond Indians, The Pondville Indians, Manomet, and The Praying Indians.
+WE are THE Wampanoag Tribe of Plymouth Indians known Present-day as the Herring Pond Wampanoag Tribe, also identified in historical documents as Patuxet, Comassakumkanit, The Herring Pond Indians, The Pondville Indians and Manomet.
 We have lived on these lands for thousands of years.
 We are a tribal community whose ancestral lands are located at the heart (Ground Zero) of the long history of colonization and appropriation of indigenous lands in North America: Plymouth, Massachusetts.

 One of the remaining historic tribes in the Commonwealth of Massachusetts today, we are the Herring Pond Wampanoag Tribe.
 For thousands of years the Herring Pond Wampanoag Tribe has continuously occupied this region.
 Of all the Historic Tribes remaining in Commonwealth of Massachusetts today the “Herring Pond Indians” are the only Tribe to have had lands in the Town of Plymouth and Bourne allotted to them and have never ceded its ancestral rights to these homelands by treaty or sale.